 8. Shark Key Bridge and Key West

 Day 10 was filled with excitement as we crossed the Shark Key Bridge, just 5 minutes from Stock Island.
-We spent about 1 hour stopping to take pictures and enjoy the stunning views of the surrounding waters.
+We spent about 1 hour stopping to take pictures and enjoy the stunning views of the surrounding waters, which reminded us of the breathtaking sightseeing cruise of Biscayne Bay we had taken earlier in the trip.

 Next, we arrived in Key West – New Town, where we spent 2-3 hours shopping, dining, and walking along the waterfront.
 It was a more modern area, filled with boutique shops and casual restaurants.
 We grabbed lunch at Hogfish Bar & Grill, a popular spot on Stock Island, before heading back to our hotel.